-In recent years, it’s not hard to notice the struggles that people go through to shed some flesh.
-Achieving and sustaining a healthy weight presents many benefits, including but not limited to the prevention of diseases like diabetes, heart diseases, and some forms of cancer.
+Fiber and Its Role in Weight Loss – In recent years, it’s not hard to notice the struggles that people go through to shed some flesh.
+Achieving and sustaining a healthy weight presents many Benefits of Fiber for Weight Loss, including but not limited to the prevention of diseases like diabetes, heart diseases, and some forms of cancer.

 Many of the weight loss practices available today are overly complicated, which could be one reason they tend not to work for some.
 However, there should be an easier way to achieve weight loss goals.
 This is where a simple weight loss practice like introducing a greater amount of fiber to your meal plan comes in handy.

-This article explores what fiber is, how much you should aim for daily, its different sources, and how the Strive Weight Loss Challenge App can further improve your weight loss progress.
+This article explores what fiber is, Role of Fiber in Weight Loss, How Does Fiber Aid Weight Loss, how much you should aim for daily, its different sources, and how the Strive Weight Loss Challenge App can further improve your weight loss progress.

 What Is Fiber?